Eschatologue/CM_wiki/docs/spells/6th-level.md

 If you or any of your companions damage a creature affected by this spell, the spell ends for that creature.

-***At Higher Levels.*** When you cast this spell using a 7th-level spell slot, the duration is 10 days.
-When you use an 8th-level spell slot, the duration is 30 days.
-When you use a 9th-level spell slot, the duration is a year and a day.
+***At Higher Levels.*** When you cast this spell using a 7th-level :rsc-spell-slot: **Spell Slot**, the duration is 10 days.
+When you use an 8th-level :rsc-spell-slot: **Spell Slot**, the duration is 30 days.
+When you use a 9th-level :rsc-spell-slot: **Spell Slot**, the duration is a year and a day.

 ### Mental Prison
 *6th-level illusion*